pydata/xarray/doc/duckarrays.rst

 .. warning::

-   This is a experimental feature, please report any bugs you might find.
+   This feature should be considered experimental.
+Please report any bug you may find on xarray’s github repository.

 Numpy-like arrays (:term:`duck array`) extend the :py:class:`numpy.ndarray` with additional features, like propagating physical units or a different layout in memory.